JunyueCaoLab/PerturbSci_Kinetics/README.md

 10. Merge mutation info identified from all sub tables under one sample, and extract names of nascent reads.
 11. Extract nascent reads from sams.
 12. Gene-level feature counting on both whole/nascent bams and re-format the gene expression matrix.

+###Key output
+* An R object file containing a gene x sample expression matrix.
+___
+### **Key R functions in downstream analysis (/downstream_function/key_functions.R)**
+1. filter_dT_cells(): Get single-cell whole tx expression matrix from the output R.object of the preprocessing script.
+2. gene_id2gene_names(): Convert gene ids to gene symbols using the matched gtf file
+3. gRNA_cell_reformatting(): Read and reformat the sgRNA single-cell expression matrix to make it compatible with the integradation with whole tx info.
+4. match_whole_nascent_txme_with_gRNA(): Integrate whole tx data with sgRNA info, identify sgRNA-based singlets, and return a integrated obj.
+5. synth_deg_bootstrapping_NTC_vs_KD(): Calculate synthesis and degradation rates on cell populations.
+Also perform permutation tests between perturbations and NTC to examine the statistical significance.